davidgasquez/handbook/Data/Data Culture.md

   - What already happened?
 Descriptive statistics.
   - What will happen?
 Predictive statistics.
   - What would happen if…?
 Scenario analysis.
+  - Most importantly, What are we trying to improve?
 - [Stakeholders will always need more data and is hard to say no. Communicating technical complexity to non-technical colleagues can be tough.
 Some reasons the ask might be hard](https://twitter.com/RichardSwinbank/status/1671780316573310977).
   - You know if the data exists.
   - You know where it is.